lm-sys/lm-sys.github.io/blog/2023-06-22-leaderboard.md

 ### Motivation

-While several benchmarks exist for evaluating Large Language Model's (LLM) performance, such as [MMLU](https://arxiv.org/abs/2009.03300), [HellaSwag](https://arxiv.org/abs/1905.07830), and [HumanEval](https://github.com/openai/human-eval), we noticed that these metrics fall short when assessing their levels of human preferences.
+While several benchmarks exist for evaluating Large Language Model's (LLM) performance, such as [MMLU](https://arxiv.org/abs/2009.03300), [HellaSwag](https://arxiv.org/abs/1905.07830), and [HumanEval](https://github.com/openai/human-eval), we noticed that these benchmarks might fall short when assessing LLMs' human preferences.
 Traditional benchmarks often test LLMs on close-ended questions with concise outputs (e.g., multiple choices), which do not reflect the typical use cases of LLM-based chat assistants.

-To fill this gap, we have run the Chatbot Arena for 2 months, and in this blogpost, we add a new benchmark: MT-Bench.
+To fill this gap, in this blogpost, in addition to the Chatbot Arena Elo system, we add a new benchmark: MT-Bench.
 - [MT-bench](https://arxiv.org/abs/2306.05685) is a challenging multi-turn question set designed to evaluate the conversational and instruction-following ability of models.
 You can view sample questions and answers of MT-bench [here](https://huggingface.co/spaces/lmsys/mt-bench).
 - [Chatbot Arena](https://chat.lmsys.org/?arena) is a crowd-sourced battle platform, where users ask chatbots any question and vote their preferred answer.
 Both benchmarks are designed to use human preference as the primary metric.